 Thanks for stopping by!
 My name is Emily Dodd and I’m a freelance writer, digital editor, presenter and educator based in Edinburgh.
-My CV is here.
+Find my CV on Linkedin here.

 Just now I’m working 2.5 days a week as a Scottish Book Trust Reader in Residence at Leith Library.
 I produce audio, video and photo content for the blog and I’m working with teenagers to produce podcasts.

 I’m a screenwriter (CBeebies Nina and The Neurons) and Author.

 I’ve written and presented science theatre shows, workshops and storytelling sessions for Edinburgh University, Our Dynamic Earth, the Scottish Seabird Centre, Changeworks and The National Museums of Scotland.

 I perform stories and poems quite often too (see gigs).

 I recently produced a series of six films about dog poo and litter for Greener Leith.
 I’ve produced short films and podcasts for SCCIP, Changeworks, Greener Leith, the Energy Cooperative and the City of Edinburgh Council.

 I regularly run workshops for schools and community groups and I’ve been developing and delivering creative writing workshops for a variety of audiences including adults with mental health problems, young carers, retired arts groups and school children.

 My first book ‘Banana me beautiful’ launched on a boat in July 2011.
 I went on to perform material from the book in the Edinburgh Fringe Festival in August 2011 and in the West Port Book Festival in October 2011.

 I am a John Muir Award leader and a storyteller.
 I’ve developed and delivered adult training sessions in storytelling, waste education, audio and social media.